 From an observation deck adjacent to a late-1800s Black Swamp Cabin, visitors can view a variety of water-loving birds.
 It is common to see killdeer, great egrets and great blue herons, adding a whole new dimension to birding in the popular park.
 Also look for American kestrels hunting in the fields and the occasional snipe.

-Located on the Lake Erie shore where birds gather to nest or rest before making the journey over or around the big lake, Howard Marsh is will be an exciting new development for bird lovers.
-Metroparks is restoring the 1,000-acre property to coastal wetland habitat, with a water trail and dike top hiking trail.
-Adjacent to Metzger Marsh State Wildlife Area, Howard Marsh and part of the complex of local, state and federal parks and refuges, it is certain to be a stop for birders, especially during the spring and fall migrations of waterfowl, raptors and—of course—warblers.
+Located on the Lake Erie shore where birds gather to nest or rest before making the journey over or around the big lake, Howard Marsh is an exciting new development for bird lovers.
+Metroparks restored the 1,000-acre property, including more than 600 acres of coastal wetland habitat.
+It has a water trail and dike top hiking trail.
+Adjacent to Metzger Marsh Wildlife Area, Howard Marsh and part of an even larger complex of local, state and federal natural areas, it instantly became a stop for birders, especially during the spring and fall migrations of shorebirds, waterfowl and raptors.